Iron Horse Park

 This policy is intended to guide the Park District in decision-making with regards to sport fields within your parks.
 Further, the policy protects Centerville and Washington Township taxpayers with a fair and equitable system to require nonresident participants of sport teams and organizations to pay a nominal fee towards the care and maintenance of the fields.

-It is the intent of the policy, that revenues collected from any fees charged for sport field use, will be re-directed into the care, maintenance, renovation and improvement of sport fields.
+It is the intent of the policy, that revenues collected from any fees charged for sports field use, will be re-directed into the care, maintenance, renovation and improvement of sports fields.

 Definitions